ABOUT ME

 In the summer of 2025, I decided to become familiar with more laboratory techniques, including:

-For these techniques, to ensure I properly understood them, I made a short video for each one explaining the motivation, mechanism, methodogy, and applications.
+To ensure I properly understood these techniques, I made a short video for each one explaining the motivation, mechanism, methodogy, and applications.

 Bioinformatics, Mathematics, Statistics, and Computer Science